 Overall, we really enjoyed our experience at Chap’s.
 Admittedly, being such strong fans of Andy Nelson’s, we were a bit skeptical; but we were proven wrong.
 We definitely plan to go back.
 On the other hand, Shawn had a similar meal at chain restaurant Famous Dave’s a few days prior, and he said after this meal, he definitely won’t go back there!

 Welcome to the blog of Team Bob Ganoosh.
-Named after co-founder Shawn Eccleston (whose nickname is Bob Ganoosh), we provide a young professionals' review of restaurants in and around Baltimore.
-We rate the whole dining experience based on what people our age are looking for.
+Named after co-founder Shawn Eccleston (whose nickname is Bob Ganoosh), we provide a young and modern perspective of the blossoming food and drink scene in and around Baltimore.
+Please check in regularly for our reviews of local spots as well as industry news and updates.
 And, we are always accepting ideas for new places to visit!